kavia-common/healthcheckscipt-1025-1066/README.md

 # DU Health Check Service (HealthCheckScriptContainer)

-This service is a Flask-based backend for executing health checks on DU sites in a 5G Kubernetes environment (ORAN 7.2).
+This application is a standalone Python script for executing health checks on DU sites in a 5G Kubernetes environment (ORAN 7.2).
 It:
-- Accepts site ID and environment via externalized config (env vars).
+- Accepts site ID and environment via CLI arguments or environment variables.
 - Retrieves kubeconfig securely from Vault.
 - Filters K8s nodes/pods by labels.
 - Performs node, pod, and container health checks.